Are you feeding your pipeline?

 I’m not a salesperson.
-I haven’t been trained as one.
-I don’t like the idea of selling or being sold to.
+I haven’t been trained as one nor do I like the idea of selling or being sold to.
 I’d rather learn about the product and buy when I am good and ready.
 I prefer the brand to simply be there, on-demand, letting me consider and decide at my convenience.
 In fact, I do not take kindly to salespeople who interrupt and insist.
 So how do I generate leads to put in that pipeline?

-But I did need to learn how to sell AND how to do that in an inbound way.
+I did need to learn how to sell AND how to do that in an inbound way.
+And if anyone can teach me to do that the HubSpot Sales Pipeline Generation Bootcamp seemed like the best bet.
 Sales + the HubSpot way.
-And if anyone can teach me to do that the HubSpot Sales Pipeline Generation Bootcamp seemed like the best bet.

 And at the end of 8 weeks, below are the things that stood out for me.

 I’ll start this short and sweet.
 It’s about helping.
 Always be in the right mindset.
 This does not mean going the extra mile for each and every person.
 This simply focus on how to add value to another person's life.
 And as a person who knows better, you simply have to balance the kind value you can give sustainably.
 Because when you provide something worthwhile, people will give value back.
 And when you find a mutual fit, when you offer the value that someone is more than happy to pay, that's when you make a sale.